-Foreword Fall 2011 Graduate Calendar

-Hot Tips

-Glossary EARTH AND ENVIRONMENTAL SCIENCES

-Search the Graduate Calendar THE MASTER OF SCIENCE DEGREE IN EARTH SCIENCES
+THE MASTER OF SCIENCE DEGREE IN EARTH SCIENCES

-Programs Program Requirements

-Programs (Listed Alphabetically) Course Requirements: The candidate for a Master's degree will be required to take 61-580 and 61-582, plus a minimu of two graduate courses normally from Earth and Environmental Sciences but may include courses from cognate discipli with prior approval.
-Not more than one course may be in Special Topics (61-590), and not more than two courses may b

-Programs (Listed by Department) from the same instructor.
-Additional 500-level Science or Engineering courses may be taken on the recommendation of student's Master's Committee.
-Up to three additional courses may be required to be taken as prerequisites or required
+1) Course Requirements: The candidate for a Master's degree will be required to take 61-580 and 61-582, plus a minimum of two graduate courses normally from Earth and Environmental Sciences but may include courses from cognate disciplines with prior approval.
+Not more than one course may be in Special Topics (61-590), and not more than two courses may be from the same instructor.
+Additional 500-level Science or Engineering courses may be taken on the recommendation of the student's Master's Committee.
+Up to three additional courses may be required to be taken as prerequisites or required background courses.

-Programs (Listed by Faculty) background courses.
 The total of all courses taken shall not exceed eight.
 The student's Master's Committee shall recommend to the program coordinator all courses to be taken for graduate credit after discussion with the candidate.
-In

-Certificate Programs addition, original research work must be pursued and embodied in a thesis submitted for degree credit.
-Credit for gradua study previously undertaken may be given for a maximum of two courses, but the duration of study at the University of

-Courses Windsor may not be reduced to less than the minimum of one year.
+In addition, original research work must be pursued and embodied in a thesis submitted for degree credit.
+Credit for graduate study previously undertaken may be given for a maximum of two courses, but the duration of study at the University of Windsor may not be reduced to less than the minimum of one year.

-Alphabetical by Department 2) Examination Requirements: The final examination of a candidate for the Master's degree shall be an oral defense of t thesis at a public lecture.
+2) Examination Requirements: The final examination of a candidate for the Master's degree shall be an oral defense of the thesis at a public lecture.

-Instructors EARTH AND ENVIRONMENTAL SCIENCES: COURSES

-Alphabetical by Department EARTH AND ENVIRONMENTAL SCIENCES: PROGRAMS
+EARTH AND ENVIRONMENTAL SCIENCES: PROGRAMS

-Admission Information

-Application Information EARTH AND ENVIRONMENTAL SCIENCES: INSTRUCTORS
+EARTH AND ENVIRONMENTAL SCIENCES: INSTRUCTORS

-Awards and Financial Aid GRADUATE STUDIES FACULTY REGULATIONS

-Registration

-Academic Regulations

-Faculty Regulations

-Exam and Grading Procedures

-Authorship and Plagiarism

-Graduation

-Faculty of Graduate Studies

-Calendars

-Undergraduate Calendar

-Previous Calendars

-Course Numbering System

-Organizational Charts

-Faculty and Departments

-Research Institutes

-Statement of Responsibility

-Statistics Canada Disclaimer

-Notice of Disclosure, Confidentiality and Use of Personal Data

-Main University Secretariat

-EARTH AND ENVIRONMENTAL SCIENCES